The case for replacing Boehner...

 April 28, 2011

-Well they began by proposing only $60 BILLION in cuts - far less than the promised $100 BILLION.
+Well he began by proposing only $60 BILLION in cuts - far less than the promised $100 BILLION.
 But B. Hussein Obama told Boehner that the cuts were too deep for him and that he wanted more money to spend waste or he would shut down the government and blame the Republicans, so Boehner instructed Ryan to do some more cutting - but not cuts to the budget - cuts to the cuts.
 After all was said and done, Boehner "claimed" that he and his RINO buddies had cut $38.5 BILLION from the budget.
 But that was only his "claim" and far from "fact".

 ONLY $352 MILLION! (not BILLION)